The Ins and Outs of Dollar Cost Averaging

 The truth of the matter is they are both useful strategies depending upon an investor’s situation and goals.
-Although Vanguard researchers and some historical evidence suggests investors may earn more by diving into the market with a lump sum (primarily due to the fact that overall markets have gone up more than they have gone down), there is still a lot of compelling reasons to apply a dollar cost averaging approach.
+Although Vanguard researchers and some historical evidence suggest investors may earn more by diving into the market with a lump sum (primarily due to the fact that overall markets have gone up more than they have gone down), there is still a lot of compelling reasons to apply a dollar cost averaging approach.

 Let’s start with the true definition of this strategy.
 Dollar Cost Averaging: Investing in the market in equal installments at regular intervals.
 This is essentially what you do every time a portion of your paycheck flows into your 401k or other employer-sponsored retirement plan every pay period.
 Let’s look at some of the benefits of this strategy:

 - It is a simple and effective means to placing money aside in an automatic pilot manner.